rainyourday/rainyourday/README.md

 ⛔ ; Means I’m busy or either upset, please interact with extremely care when I’m in this state.
 Often non-verbal, but I appreciate your company if you do come.

 Yeah, yeah ,, I’m a gacha kid.
 Shhhh.
 Yapp a lot, do art, yadda yadda ..
-I’m shy at first sight.
+I’m shy at first sight, awkward too, don’t take my jokes seriously !

-Friend me on Discord if you want ; (rainyourday_).
+Friend me on Discord if you want ; (/rainyourday_).

 .